jrlarsen/GetProgramming/Ch01_Programming_JS_jsBin/chapter1.md

 /* Further Adventures
  *
- * 1) Change the text between the brackets.
+ * 1) Change the text between the parentheses.
  *
  * 2) Click Run on the console to run the
  *    program again.